Crotchwhistle/Crotchwhistle/README.md

-- i’m @Crotchwhistle and i code stuff when i feel like it
+- i make things to have fun because why not.
-- i waste my time by creating html webpages instead of using squarespace or smth that's easier
+- i make serious things too (not really).
-- i need help
+- i need help.

 <!---
 Crotchwhistle/Crotchwhistle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.